lawrenzo-pro/pico_c_dev/readme.md

 ```bash
 yay -S pico-sdk
 ```
-This will also install other dependancies such as cmake
+This will also install other dependencies such as cmake

 ## Usage
 This wasn't meant for public use but I created a code workspace to simplify it.